mverouden/blogdown-academic/content/post/2020-04-06-r-commander-windows-10/index.md

 The first method using the `library.zip` file is recommended.
 However, if due to issues with Administrative Rights this does not work, try the manual installation from the R GUI.

+This post was originally based on R version 3.6.3.
+For newer versions of R the steps desribed are the same, only some screens you will see during your installation will display a higher version number of R compared to the screenshots in this post.

 ### Installation using the `library.zip` file from Brightspace.

 1. Download the `library.zip` file in Brightspace from either the course MAT-15303 Statistics 1 or MAT-15403 Statistics 2.
 This file can be found on the respective course page under ‘Content’ > ‘Practicals’ > ‘library (Zip Compressed File)’.
 Behind the text you see a downwards mark.
 Click on this and select ‘Download’.
 This will download the `library.zip` file into your Downloads folder of your user account.
 Below you see the downloaded file in the Windows File Explorer.